Steve Ignorant

 Steve Ignorant (born Steven Williams in 1957) is a singer and artist.

-Career
+Personal life

 Steve Ignorant was born in Stoke-on-Trent but grew up in Dagenham, East London.
 He later lived at Dial House, which since 1967 has been a self-sustaining anarchist-pacifist intentional community in Epping Forest, Essex; it was here where he met Penny Rimbaud, one of the founders of the Dial House project.

+He moved to the Norfolk coast in 2007 where he volunteers as a lifeboatman in Sea Palling.